Lightbridge-KS/lbr/README.md

 `read.dir()` can read multiple files from a directory using a function supplied by a user.

-First argument `fun` is any function you want to use as reading engine. eg. utils::read.csv (first argument of `fun` must be file path)
+-   First argument `fun` is any function you want to use as reading engine. (first argument of `fun` must be file path) eg.
+    `utils::read.csv`

-Second argument `path` is a path to directory.
+-   Second argument `path` is a path to directory.

-Third argument `pattern` is a regular expression to match file name and extension you want to read.
+-   Third argument `pattern` is a regular expression to match file name and extension you want to read.

-`...` : argument pass to `fun` .
+-   `...` : argument pass to `fun` .

 ``` r
 # Read .csv file form working directory (default) using `utils::read.csv`.